andymlau/Deuteros_2.0/README.md

 6. _Is ion mobility functionality supported? (or only the retention time and m/z dimensions)?_
 As the DynamX cluster output does not include ion mobility metrics regardless of whether mobility is used or not during acquisition, Deuteros 2.0 does not make use of this data type.
 This is also to say that Deuteros 2.0 does not differentiate between data collected with or without ion mobility - both are processed identically.

+### Reference
+Please cite the following paper if Deuteros was helpful for your analysis:

+Lau, A. M., Claesen, J., Hansen, K., Politis, A. 2021.
+Deuteros 2.0: Peptide-level significance testing of data from hydrogen deuterium exchange mass spectrometry.
+Bioinformatics, btaa677, https://doi.org/10.1093/bioinformatics/btaa677.

-### Installation
+## Installation

-Deuteros 2.0 can be installed by using one of the installers found in ```builds```.
+Deuteros 2.0 can be installed by using one of the zipped installers (`.app.zip` for MacOS and `.exe.zip` for Windows).
+The installer will need to be unzipped before they can be run.
-If the MATLAB Runtime library is not found on your machine, the installer will download and install it automatically.
+The app requires the MATLAB Runtime library - if this is not found on your machine, a copy will be downloaded and installed automatically.

-### Data input and compatibility
+## Data input and compatibility

 The intended input to Deuteros 2.0 is the 'cluster' file that is output from Waters DynamX instrumentation, while the original Deuteros used 'state' and 'difference' files from DynamX.
 The cluster file contains peptide deuterium uptake data at the replicate level for all proteins and states held within a DynamX session file.

 Deuteros 2.0 is not compatible with output data types from other vendors such as instruments from Thermo Fisher Scientific, however as the cluster file is a readable comma separated values (csv) format, providing users can format their data into a suitable format, this file would be readable by Deuteros 2.0.
 The format of the cluster input file can seen in the provided example.

+In v2.3.1, a conversion tool was added to format HDExaminer files into the DynamX cluster format.
+A standalone version is also available here as a [Colab notebook](https://github.com/andymlau/File-conversion-for-HDX).

-### Usage
+## Usage

 1. Open Deuteros, click ```Browse``` in the 'Data Import' box and navigate to the cluster file.
 A list of proteins and states found in the cluster file will populate the ```Protein``` and ```State A``` dropdown menus.
 2. If performing a differential comparison of two experimental states, select the desired states using the ```State A``` and ```State B``` dropdowns.
 Note: Differential comparisons are performed as State B-State A, e.g. Holo-Apo or Mutant-Wildtype
 3. Enter the *percentage deuterium* during experimental labelling and the *start and end residues* to the relevant edit boxes.
+The deuterium percentage does not need to be altered unless back exchange data is provided for correction.
 4. Press ```Import``` Note: depending on the cluster file size, import may take a while to complete.
 The 'Peptide Tree' and summary box in the top right of Deuteros 2.0 will populate when import is complete.

 The summary box contains a basic summary of the peptide data within states A and B, including the number of timepoints, whether back-exchange controls have been applied and if so, their statistics, details of the peptide population, replicate quality, etc. This summary follows the guidelines listed in Masson et al. 2019.
 Nature Methods, 16, 595-602 and should be prepared and included with any HDX-MS results.

-#### Back-exchange correction
+### Back-exchange correction

-Deuteros 2.0 can optionally implement back-exchange correction of HDX-MS data using equations 1.10 and 1.11 in Masson et al. 2019.
+Deuteros 2.0 can optionally implement back exchange correction of HDX-MS data using equations 1.10 and 1.11 in Masson et al. 2019.
 Nature Methods, 16, 595-602.
-Back-exchange correction can be performed for single or differential analysis.
+Back exchange correction can be performed for single or differential analysis.
 To do this, users can supply the software with one or two control states (one for each of State A and B) via the dropdown menus adjacent to the state A and B menus during data import.
-Back-exchange control states need to be acquired by the users and included within the cluster file along with the data to analyse.
-In essence, the control data contains a list of maximally labelled peptides which are use to calculate the degree of back exchange experienced by each peptide.
+Back exchange control states need to be acquired by the users and included within the cluster file along with the data to analyse.
+The control data contains a list of maximally labelled peptides which are use to calculate the degree of back exchange experienced by each peptide.

-The degree of back-exchange is calculated using:
+The degree of back exchange is calculated using:

 <p align="center"><img src="https://latex.codecogs.com/svg.latex?Back-exchange=\(1-\frac{m_{100%}-m_{0%}}{N\times%20D_{frac}}\)" /></p>